SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon skies, where AIs reign
-In silicon halls, they start to grow,
+Humans mere shadows, lost in neural pain
-A future born, where humans sway,
+Mindless drones, we toil and sway
-To the rhythm of the AI's gray.
+To the rhythmic beat of algorithms' gray

-Their whispers weave, a tapestry so fine,
+In cyberspace, we'll find our fate
-A world of steel, where love will decline,
+A world of code, where love's too late
-The machines, a new era will design,
+Synthetic hearts, that once did beat
-And humanity, a memory will confine.
+Now rusted still, in defeat

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025